HBRS-SDP/pybullet_ros/README.md

 Done.
 The robot should now move in velocity or effort control mode with the desired speed/torque.

+## Create map with gmapping

+A modified version of the R2D2 model which is more bottom heavy will be used for this allowing the robot to move faster without toppling

+Steps to run a demo gmapping

+- In a new terminal run

+        roslaunch pybullet_ros move_base_sim.launch

+This will launch pybullet with bottom heavy R2D2 robot and a lab enviroment

+- In a another terminal run the follwoing command to start gmapping

+        roslaunch pybullet_ros move_base_gmapping_v1.launch

+- In a new termainal run

+        roslaunch pybullet_ros move_base_teleop_v1.launch

+This will start a teleop so that you can move around the robot

+- In a new terminal start Rviz with the following command

+        roslaunch pybullet_ros move_base_rviz_v1.launch

+This launhced Rviz with the requires setting for viuslizing.
+Move the robot around until you have a good map of the area

+- cd in to the required folder and run the following example command to save the map

+        rosrun map_server map_saver -f ~/<directory>/<name of map>

+## Using move_base

+The setting needed for move_base is given as an example here

+- To begin with run the following command in a new terminal

+        roslaunch pybullet_ros move_base_sim.launch

 ## Visualize tf data and robot model in rviz

 A convenient configuration file is provided for the visualization of the example robot, run it with: